atasu-kubilay/atasu-kubilay.github.io/_news/announcement_5.md

 related_posts: false
 ---

-<a href="https://www.linkedin.com/posts/jovan-blanusa_fritzkutteraward-activity-7132990125961015297-ZXiT"> Jovan Blanusa </a> obtained the <a href="https://inf.ethz.ch/department/awards-rankings/fritz-kutter-fonds.html"> ETHZ Fritz-Kutter Award </a> for the best practice-oriented computer science PhD thesis in Switzerland in 2023!
+My former PhD student <a href="https://www.linkedin.com/posts/jovan-blanusa_fritzkutteraward-activity-7132990125961015297-ZXiT"> Jovan Blanusa </a> received the prestigious <a href="https://inf.ethz.ch/department/awards-rankings/fritz-kutter-fonds.html"> ETHZ Fritz-Kutter Award </a> for the best practice-oriented computer science PhD thesis in Switzerland in 2023 for his dissertation titled "Acceleration of graph pattern mining and applications to financial crime"!